Alternative Personnel Practices

 Hiring and Staffing—Agencies have the authority to: conduct competitive examining for all positions (except administrative law judges); use commercial recruiting firms and non-profit employment services to recruit for vacancies; waive the 40 hours per week limitation (called the “dual pay limitation”) on basic pay to one position and recruit current federal employees for second jobs when “required services cannot be readily obtained otherwise” and “under emergency conditions relating to health, safety, protection of life or property, or national emergency;” allow a detail within a department of its employees for up to 120 days, plus extensions in 120-day increments (intra-agency details in increments of 120 days are allowed when approved by the head of the department); use commercial temporary help services for brief periods (120 days, with extension of additional 120 days) for short-term situations; use excepted service appointments when appropriate; request and use direct hire authority where there is a severe shortage of candidates or a critical hiring need; use temporary appointments for short-term needs that are not expected to last longer than one year; use Veterans Recruitment Appointments; use term appointments when the need for the employee’s services is not permanent; employ experts or consultants for temporary or intermittent employment; use the Pathways Program; allow eligible veterans to apply for positions announced under merit promotion procedures when the agency is recruiting from outside its own workforce; and give a noncompetitive temporary appointment of more than 60 days or a term appointment to any veteran retired from active military service with a disability rating of 30 percent or more or rated by the Department of Veterans Affairs within the preceding year as having a compensable service-connected disability of 30 percent or more (see Noncompetitive Appointments in Section 8 of this chapter).
 Also see Special Recruitment, Hiring and Placement Programs in Section 1 of this chapter.

 Compensation—Agencies have considerable discretionary authority to provide additional direct compensation in certain circumstances to support their recruitment, relocation, and retention efforts.
 Some of these are at the agency’s sole discretion while others require approval by the Office of Management and Budget and/or the Office of Personnel Management.
-See Section 5 in Chapter 1.
+See Chapter 1, Section 5.

 Lateral and Upward Movement—Agencies may determine the knowledge, skills, and abilities and define the specialized experience required to perform each job.
 They may use training agreements under which employees may receive accelerated training or on-the-job experience to gain new skills more rapidly.
 Agencies may design merit promotion plans.
 Agencies also may establish career ladders that allow noncompetitive promotion based on performance and acquisition of appropriate knowledge and skills.
 See Section 3 of this chapter.